XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 ## 7. Compatibility with Automated Market Maker (XLS-30)
 The Automated Market Maker (AMM) gives an account the ability to deposit issued tokens into AMM instance pool, in the form of `LPToken`.
 As of the current `Clawback` spec, it only allows an issuer to claw back the funds that are _spendable_.
 This would mean that the funds deposited into the AMM pool cannot be clawed back.

-If clawing back from AMM instance pool is something needed, this change will need a separate specification to address its feasibility, after AMM goes live on mainnet.
+If clawing back from an AMM instance pool is required, such change will need a separate specification.